onyxdeer/flashcards/PRESS-RELEASE.md

  -->

 ## Heading ##
-The modern day flashcard experience.

-## Sub-Heading ##
-A flashcard memorization tool made fun and effortless.
+Memorization made fun and effortless.

 ## Summary ##
 For users who prioritize convenience and accessibility, Obento is an online learning tool that allows them to create flashcard decks and explore existing decks created by others.
-Unlike other popular flashcard applications, Obento is the only one fully integrated with voice-activated control, hands-free interaction, and rich media cards.
-Now, users can access their Bentos (decks) of Noris (cards) anywhere anytime.
+Unlike other popular flashcard applications, Obento is the only one fully integrated with hands-free voice control and rich media cards.
+Now, users can access their bentos (decks) of noris (cards) anywhere anytime.

 ## Problem ##
 Flashcards are most effective when used repeatedly to reinforce memorization, but they can be cumbersome and tedious for people with active lifestyles.

 ## Solution ##
-Obento integrates voice-activated control, hands-free interaction, rich media, and a snappy interface to create the most seamless memorization experience available.
+Obento integrates hands-free voice control, rich media cards, and a snappy interface to create the most seamless memorization experience available.

 ## Quote from You ##
 "Welcome to Obento!
 We guarantee this app will be your new best friend for all your future study sessions." - The Team

 ## How to Get Started ##
-Start your Obento experience by searching for an existing Bento or creating your own!
+Start your Obento experience by searching for an existing bento or creating your own!

 ## Customer Quote ##
 "Thanks Obento for helping me prepare for my upcoming CFA exam.
 My one hour commute to work each day is now an extra study session.
 Now, I can use your voice-activated controls to review CFA terms while driving through rush hour traffic.
 You guys are lifesavers." - Jason